 Meet together and talk.
 And talk.
 And talk.
 Make yourself available.
 Be honest.
 I’m probably stating the obvious but offer feedback and suggestions gently.
 “Freddy had a tough time today.
 What do you think about trying . . . . (and here you can offer a suggestion).”

 We often hear co-teaching compared with marriage.
 They’re similar in many ways (I know, different in many ways also – you probably didn’t choose your co-teacher like you did your life partner!).
 Building the relationship will take a bit of time, but you can build a positive relationship and feelings of collaboration.

 Keep in mind how you would prefer to hear suggestions being offered by your co-teacher.
 As you’re observing your co-teacher, he/she is observing you.
 Be kind and helpful with comments and suggestions and you’ll probably receive that back, paving the way for a wonderful relationship.

 Know that there may be some days that you just don’t feel like you click, but typically the more you work together, the fewer those days are likely to be.

 4. Be receptive to feedback and comments

 As you’re planning lessons and offering ideas, your co-teacher will have ideas to offer as well.
 Be open to hearing ideas, strategies, and advice.
-There’s more than one way lessons and discipline can be handled effectively.
+Lessons and discipline can be handled effectively in many different ways.
 Sometimes you’ll be the one with the great idea, while other times your partner may have something better to offer.

 Keep an open mind!
 If you need time to think about ideas and comments, just say so.
 If you need clarification, just ask.
 Teachers are natural-born helpers.